City of Ekurhuleni Metropolitan Municipality: Landmarks

 The Thokoza Wall of Remembrance commemorates the people who died in the fight between the Inkatha Freedom Party and the residents.

 Arts and culture

-Ekurhuleni has a rich cultural life.
 In 2017, the Thami Mnyele Fine arts award had its 30th anniversary.

-The local music scene is well and alive and Ekurhuleni gave rise to a few notable music stars.

 O.R.
-Tambo Narrative Centre tells visitors all about the lives and contributions of the Tambo couple towards the dismantling of Apartheid in South Africa.
+Tambo Narrative Centre tells visitors all about the lives and contributions of the Oliver Tambo and Adelaide Tambo towards the dismantling of Apartheid in South Africa.
 It is situated on the banks of the Leeupan Wetland.
 It also has an exhibition of environmental education aimed at children.

 Since 2016, Ekurhuleni has hosted the Ekurhuleni International Film Festival.

 Demographics

 In 2016, 3,379,104 people lived in Ekurhuleni, of whom 22.7% were under 15 years old, 71.2% were between the ages of 15-64 and 6.1% were older than 65 years old.
 Ekurhuleni had 1,299,490 households with an average people per household number of 2.6.
 80.2% of people lived in formal dwellings and 52.9% owned housing.

 The following statistics are from the 2001 census.